 During the lease term in Northern Virginia

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Northern Virginia, the tenant must allow us to enter the rental home.
-Some justifiable reasons to enter rental property are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Northern Virginia, the renter must allow us to come into the rental property.
+Some valid reasons to go into rental property are to:

 - Inspect the rental,